Proof of work: Environmental concerns

-These miners compete to solve crypto challenges on the Bitcoin blockchain, and their solutions must be agreed upon by all nodes and reach consensus.
+Miners compete to solve crypto challenges on the bitcoin blockchain, and their solutions must be agreed upon by all nodes and reach consensus.
 The solutions are then used to validate transactions, add blocks and generate new bitcoins.
 Miners are rewarded for solving these puzzles and successfully adding new blocks.
-However, the Bitcoin-style mining process is very energy intensive because the proof of work shaped like a lottery mechanism.
-The underlying computational work has no other use.
-Miners have to waste a lot of energy to add a new block containing a transaction to the blockchain.
+However, the Bitcoin-style mining process is very energy intensive because the proof of work is shaped like a lottery mechanism.
+The underlying computational work has no other use but to provide security to the network that provides open access and has to work in adversarial conditions.
+Miners have to use a lot of energy to add a new block containing a transaction to the blockchain.
+The energy used in this competition is what fundamentally gives Bitcoin its level of security and resistance to attacks.
 Also, miners have to invest computer hardwares that need large spaces as fixed cost.

-In January 2022 Vice-Chair of the European Securities and Markets Authority Erik Thedéen called on the EU to ban the proof of work model in favor of the proof of stake model due its lower energy emissions.
+In January 2022 vice-chair of the European Securities and Markets Authority Erik Thedéen called on the EU to ban the proof of work model in favor of the proof of stake model due its lower energy emissions.

 In November 2022 the state of New York enacted a two-year moratorium on cryptocurrency mining that does not completely use renewable energy as a power source for two years.
-Existing mining companies will be grandfathered in to continue mining without the use of renewable energy but they will not be allowed to expand or renew permits with the state, no new mining companies that do not completely use renewable energy will not also not be allowed to begin mining.
+Existing mining companies will be grandfathered in to continue mining without the use of renewable energy but they will not be allowed to expand or renew permits with the state.
+No new mining companies that do not completely use renewable energy will be allowed to begin mining.